reactiveui/website/input/contribute/content-style-guide/tldr.md

 Our priorities are to educate our users without patronizing or confusing them, so they can get their work done and get on with their lives.

 # Writing about people

 We write and build apps with a person-first perspective.

 * Don't reference age or disability unless it’s relevant to what you’re writing.
 * Avoid gendered language and use the singular "they."
 * When writing about a person, use their preferred pronouns; if you don’t know those, just use their name.
+* In online conversations unless you know their preferences around their name use their username.
+You can use in Slack for instance can use @username.

 Related resource: [The Conscious Style Guide](http://consciousstyleguide.com/).

 # Grammar and mechanics

 * Some people will read every word you write.
 Others will just scan.
 Help everyone by grouping related ideas together and using descriptive headers and subheaders.
 * Focus your message, and create a hierarchy of information.
 Lead with the main point or the most important content.
 * Use active voice and positive language.